matatk/page-structural-semantics-scanner-tests/README.md

 }
 ```

- * Top-level keys are test IDs.
- * Each test object contains:
-   - metadata
-   - the fixture (either the path to the HTML file, or the contents of that file inline)
-   - the expectation (JSON)

 Two functions are provided, allowing you to control whether you want the file paths for the HTML, or to have their contents inline:

  * `getFullPageTests()`
  * `getFullPageTestsInline()`

-**Note:** there are no convenience functions for iterating over the combined tests mentioned above—it makes most sense just to load them directly.
+There are no convenience functions for iterating over the combined tests mentioned above—it makes most sense to just load them directly.

 Support for landmarks
 ---------------------